 - 2 cups all-purpose flour plus more for dusting

 - 3/4 cup turbinado or sanding sugar for sprinkling

-- In the bowl of a stand mixer fitted with the paddle attachment, beat the butter on medium speed until creamy, about 1 minute.
+- In the bowl of a fitted with the paddle attachment, beat the butter on medium speed until creamy, about 1 minute.

 - Use a spatula to scrape down the sides of the bowl and add the granulated and confectioners’ sugars, salt, and vanilla bean seeds, if using.
 Beat on medium speed until creamy and combined, 2 to 3 minutes.
 Scrape down the sides of the bowl again and add the yolks and vanilla extract, if using, and mix on low speed, 1 to 2 minutes.
 Add the flour and mix again on low speed until just combined.

 - Lightly dust a work surface with flour.
 Scrape the dough onto the work surface and form it into a 12-inch (30 cm) log.
 Place the log on a piece of plastic wrap a few inches longer than the log.

 - Sprinkle the turbinado sugar over all sides of the log, covering the outside of the dough.
 Gently press the sugar into the dough with your hands, then wrap the log in the plastic wrap and refrigerate until firm, about 2 hours, or overnight.